NormanLo4319/ML-Deployment-Flask-App/README.md

 # Flask App Deployment Demo

-This repository demonstrate the steps for setting up a simple ML model and deploy with Flask App that lives on Heroku environment.
+This repository demonstrates the steps for setting up a simple ML model and deploy with Flask App that lives on Heroku environment.

 ## Deployment